roemvaar/cs_notes/docs/computer_systems/embedded/embedded.md

 **Characteristics of an embedded system**

-- Contains a processing engine, such as a general purpose microprocessor.
+* Contains a processing engine, such as a general-purpose microprocessor.

-- Typically designed for a specific application or purpose.
+* Typically designed for a specific application or purpose.

-- Includes a single (or no) user interface.
+* Includes a single (or no) user interface.

-- Often is resource-limited.
+* Often is resource-limited.
 For example, it might have a small memory footprint and no hard drive.

-- Might have power limitations, such as requirements to operate from batteries.
+* Might have power limitations, such as requirements to operate from batteries.

-- Not typically used as a general-purpose computing platform.
+* Not typically used as a general-purpose computing platform.

-- General has application software built in, not user-selected.
+* General has application software built in, not user-selected.

-- Ships with all intended application hardware and software preintegrated.
+* Ships with all intended application hardware and software pre-integrated.

-- Often is intended for applications without human intervention.
+* Often is intended for applications without human intervention.

 **What is a microcontroller, microprocessor, SoC, and SoM?**

-- Microprocessor:
+* Microprocessor

-- Microcontroller:
+* Microcontroller

-- SoC (System on Chip):
+* SoC (System on Chip)

-- SoM (System on Module):
+* SoM (System on Module)

 **Basic processor architecture**

-The ones most often found in embedded devices are Arm, MIPS, PowerPC, RISC-V, and x86, each in 32 and 64-bit variants, all of which have memory management units (MMU).
+The ones most often found in embedded devices are Arm, MIPS, PowerPC, RISC-V, and x86, each in 32 and 64-bit variants, all with memory management units (MMU).

 **Bootloaders**

-A bootloader is a program that is in charge of initialize critical computer resources such as program memory and load the OS into the memory.
+A bootloader is a program in charge of initializing critical computer resources such as program memory and loading the OS into the memory.

-how OS/Program is loaded?
+How OS/Program is loaded?

 Types of bootloaders: